VA Loan Eligibility for Members of the National Guard and Reserves

 Proof of Service for Guard and Reserve

-After meeting minimum service requirements for VA loan eligibility, you must provide the VA with proof of service to acquire a Certificate of Eligibility, which the VA will furnish to the lender.
+After meeting minimum service requirements, you must provide the VA with proof of service to acquire a Certificate of Eligibility (COE).

-If you are currently serving on active duty, you can also submit a Statement of Service signed by your unit commander, their adjutant or a personnel officer.
+If currently serving on active duty, submit a Statement of Service signed by your unit commander, adjutant, or personnel officer.
+It must include:

 - Date entered into military service

-- Total number of creditable years of service (also known in the Guard and reserves as “good years”)
+- Total creditable years of service (“good years”)

 - Duration of lost time

-- Unit command information, including name, location and contact information
+- Unit command name, location, and contact information

 Documents for Discharged Members of the Guard and Reserves

-- National Guard: NGB Form 22, Report of Separation and Record of Service for each period of National Guard service or NGB Form 23, Retirement Points Accounting and proof of the character of service
+- National Guard: NGB Form 22 (Report of Separation and Record of Service) for each period of service, or NGB Form 23 (Retirement Points Accounting) plus proof of character of service

-- Reserves: Copy of your latest annual retirement points statement and evidence of honorable service
+- Reserves: Latest annual retirement points statement and evidence of honorable service

 Certificate of Eligibility for National Guard or Reserves